shamanneo/scannetpp/README.md

 ├── metadata
 └── splits
 ```

-**NOTE**: The code is based on undistorted DSLR images with the following format which is automatically provided by downloading the dataset after **2025.04.29** using the new download script.
-Otherwise, you can use the provided script `scannetpp_tools/dslr/undistort.py` to undistort the images following the [instruction](https://github.com/scannetpp/scannetpp?tab=readme-ov-file#undistortion-convert-fisheye-images-to-pinhole-with-opencv).
+**NOTE**: This code is based on undistorted DSLR images.
+These are automatically provided if you download the dataset after **2025-04-29** using the updated download script.
+Otherwise, you can undistort the images manually using the script `scannetpp_tools/dslr/undistort.py`, following the [official instruction](https://github.com/scannetpp/scannetpp?tab=readme-ov-file#undistortion-convert-fisheye-images-to-pinhole-with-opencv).

+Expected directory format:
 ```
 scene_id/dslr
 ├── colmap